MCSO Vacation Watch offers peace of mind

 - not for sale or rent,

-- not have someone checking on, or at, the house daily, and
+- not have someone checking on, or at the house occasionally, and

 - be a vacant for a minimum of 2 consecutive days, with a maximum of 30 consecutive days.